jdavifranco/moviealikemobile/README.md

 -   **✅ Robust Automated Testing:** Implement a full suite of Unit, Widget, and Integration tests to ensure code quality and prevent regressions.
 -   **✅ CI/CD Automation:** Set up a GitHub Actions workflow to automate testing and build processes.
 -   **✅ User Authentication & Cloud Sync:** Integrate Firebase Authentication to allow users to sync their watchlists and preferences across devices.
+-   **📈 Advanced Analytics:** Implement detailed event tracking to gain deeper insights into user behavior, such as which search filters are most popular and how users discover new content.
+-   **🤖 AI-Powered Movie Analysis:** Integrate a generative AI model to provide unique, AI-driven summaries or analyses of movies.

 ---